 Importance of high-quality running shoes

-Most running shoes feel comfortable and light when you’re trying them on but after running a few miles, you may realize they don’t feel as good.
-Although it can look and feel great initially, the true test is when you actually run in them.
+Most running shoes feel comfortable and light when you’re trying them on, but after running a few miles, you may realize they don’t feel as good.

 High-quality running shoes are durable and comfortable.
 This makes it easier for you to stay focused on your run instead of thinking about the shoes.